Skip to main content

 • For these treatment plans which span April 1st, you will be paid according to the Care Package model, while your patients will only have to pay UDA band prices (if the treatment acceptance date falls before April 1st).

 • You do not have to rush to complete treatment plans prior to April 1st (which is what previous guidance stated).
+As far as we have been told by NHS Wales, there are no time restrictions for how quickly plans need to be completed, providing the course of treatment is still ongoing.

 • On April 1st, all open treatment plans will immediately transfer to Care Packages in Dentally.
 This may require you to input additional details before submitting, which you wouldn't have had to provide previously, eg. lab fees and warranty details.
 Ensure you have checked these details carefully before submitting, for all plans which started before April 1st and completed after it.

-🚨 Important: This guidance may be different to guidance you heard previously, due to the NHS changing their approach.
+๐Ÿšจ Important: This guidance may be different to guidance you heard previously, due to the NHS changing their approach.
 Please ensure you have read the above carefully.

 For treatment plans which start and end after April 1st 2026